 By using enrolment data, students can be offered a fully personalised timetable, without the need for personal timetables as an output of your timetabling process.
 Student timetables can also be locked-down, limiting access to their personal timetable only.

-MyTimetable supports many authentication providers out of the box, enabling single sign-on functionality and role management based on authentication details.
+MyTimetable supports SAML authentication out of the box, enabling single sign-on functionality and role management based on authentication details.